worktheclock/replit.github.io/teams/creating-projects-assignments.md

 # Creating projects and assignments

-Teams for Education include both Team Projects and Team Repls.
+**Team Projects** are projects and assignments that teachers can set up with starter code, instructions, and materials for their students.
+When starting a Team Project, students duplicate their own, private versions of the Team Projects to edit and customize freely.

-* **Team Projects** are visible and editable only by the teacher and each individual student or student group.
-These are great for assignments and group projects in which each student/group needs to work independently.
+*Team Projects are private by default and are visible and editable only by the teacher and each individual student or student group.*

-* **Team Repls** are visible and editable to everyone on the Team.
-These are great for collaborative coding exercises such as pair programming challenges and code-alongs.

-*We are phasing out Team Repls beginning on September 1, 2021 and will completely remove them on November 1, 2021.
-We are committed to migrating customers to our Teams Pro product free of charge if this decision makes using Replit untenable for you.
-Please [contact us](https://replit.canny.io/teams-for-education/p/team-repls) if you require support or have any questions.*
+>**Please note that Team Repls were deprecated in October 2021.**
+* If you'd like to create private repls to store solutions, we recommend using the [Project Solutions tool](https://docs.replit.com/teams/project-solutions).
+* You can also store notes and demos as unpublished Team Projects.
+Unpublished projects are not visible to your students at all.
+* Use the [Curriculum Authoring tool](https://docs.replit.com/teams/lesson-authoring) to write read-only instructions for your students to follow as well as admin-only lesson plans where you can stash your class notes.
+* You can also convert repls from your personal account into Team Projects using [this workflow](https://docs.replit.com/teams/repls-to-team-projects).
+* If you still have questions or need support, please contact us at [education@replit.com](mailto:education@replit.com).

 ## Creating Team Projects
 From your team dashboard, create a new project.